List of Carnival Phantasm characters: Tsukihime and Melty Blood characters

 One of the main heroines of Tsukihime and main heroine of the show's Tsukihime segments.
 Unlike most of the cast, she is unfazed with various absurd things happening in the show.
-She is also the star of her own segment where she plays her magical girl alter-ego "Phantasmoon" where she fights mushroom-like monsters.
+She is also the star of her own segment where she plays her magical girl alter-ego "Phantasmoon" and fights mushroom-like monsters (a possible reference to series co-creator Kinoko Nasu, whose mascot is a cartoony mushroom creature).